micro-api/micro-api/README.md

 - **Collection**: all resources are collections.
 - **Operation**: these are assumed to match HTTP semantics.
 Only `PATCH` requests may have special application-specific operations, using `µ:operate`.
 - **Templated link**: clients must follow server links and only queries are allowed.
-- **API Documentation**: this is expected to contain natural language.
+- **API documentation**: this is expected to contain natural language.

 A key difference between Micro API and Hydra is that Micro API **does not** assume that documentation is machine-processable.
-Why this matters is that natural language may be the only way to express complicated application logic.
-For example, Hydra stipulates that properties can be required, readable, or writable, but does not specify under what conditions a property may be required, readable, or writable.
-Is it required on create but not update?
-Readable to some clients but not others?
-The possibilities are endless.
+Why this matters is that natural language may be the only way to express application logic.

 ## About